jwiaduck/pyastest/README.md

 `info` command, followed by one file to be analyzed, `path/to/SOURCE.py`

-`info` will read in and generate an AST for the given file, then visit the AST to gather info on the nodes. print a summary of node type information.
+`info` will read in and generate an AST for the given file, then visit the AST to gather info on the nodes. prints a summary of node type information.

 Ex: `$ python3 pyastest.py info ~/dev/source.py`